PhonePe/drove-orchestrator/docs/docs/index.md

 Before we delve into the details, let's get acquainted with the required terminology:

 - **Application** - A service running on the cluster.
 Such a service can have an exposed port and will have an automatically configured virtual host on Drove Gateway.
+- **Local Service** - A per-executor infrastructure workload designed to run on cluster nodes for platform concerns.
 - **Task** - A transient container-based task.
 - **Controller Nodes** - The brains of the cluster.
 Only one cluster is the leader and hence the decision maker in the system.
 - **Executor Nodes** - The workhorse nodes of the cluster where the actual containers are run.